-III.
+IV.
 QUALITY

-The applicant making the proposal for renovation or replacement for hospital facilities or services must be in compliance with applicable licensing or certification organization requirements or have in place a substantive and detailed plan to come into compliance with applicable licensing or certification requirements.
+The applicant making the proposal for renovation or replacement for hospital beds must be in compliance with applicable licensing or certification organization requirements or have in place a substantive and detailed plan to come into compliance with applicable licensing or certification requirements.

-IV.
-CONTINUUM OF CARE
+V. CONTINUUM OF CARE